+Students must be admitted to one of the three departments in the School according to their admission requirements.
 Students seeking this emphasis for a M.S. degree from any of the three participating departments will complete the common core by taking three of the four courses from each of the following departmental offerings: